3 Memory and Allocators

 Think about that for a second.
 If all local objects in the stack are destroyed at the end of the function scope, why would you even consider returning a pointer to one of these objects?
 This pointer is at best, invalid, or, more likely, “undefined”.

-So, using again the add() function as an example, if you rewrite this function so that it returns a pointer to the local object result, the zig compiler will actually compile you program, with no warnings or erros.
+So, using again the add() function as an example, if you rewrite this function so that it returns a pointer to the local object result, the zig compiler will actually compile your program, with no warnings or errors.
 At first glance, it looks that this is good code that works as expected.
 But this is a lie!

 If you try to take a look at the value inside of the r object, or, if you try to use this r object in another expression or function call, then, you would have undefined behaviour, and major bugs in your program (Zig Software Foundation 2024, see “Lifetime and Ownership”3 and “Undefined Behaviour”4 sections).

-// This code compiles succesfully.
+// This code compiles successfully.
 But it has

 // undefined behaviour.
 Never do this!!!